-- Clean the surface of your boots and get rid of any dirt or mud in them.
+1. Clean the surface of your boots and get rid of any dirt or mud in them.
 Make use of a damp rag to remove any stains on the surface.

-- Before applying the compound, remove the laces for a more effective application.
+2. Before applying the compound, remove the laces for a more effective application.

-- Apply the compound all over the boots using your bare hands.
+3. Apply the compound all over the boots using your bare hands.
 Your body temperature will actually help melt the compound and soak it deeper into the material.

-- Take your boots outside and place them in the sun.
+4. Take your boots outside and place them in the sun.
 This will allow the compound to seep deeper into the material of the boots.
 Note that the color of the boots may take on a darker hue after application.

-- After 30 minutes, use a clean cloth to wipe off any excess compound.
+5. After 30 minutes, use a clean cloth to wipe off any excess compound.

 For nubuck and suede booths, be sure that you use the specialized waterproofing compounds designed for these materials.
 Don’t use a leather waterproofing compound on a nubuck and suede, and vice versa.

 DIY Waterproofing Techniques

-So what if you need to waterproof your boots in short notice without access to the products mentioned earlier?
-Well, lucky you because there are numerous DIY waterproofing techniques that you can use to quickly protect your boots.
-However, these are just quick fixes, temporary and in no way a replacement to the techniques provided above.
+If you need to waterproof your boots in short notice without access to the products mentioned, there are numerous DIY waterproofing techniques that you can use to quickly protect your boots.

+These are just quick fixes, temporary and in no way a replacement to the techniques provided above.
 Only use these methods as a last resort.
 We highly recommend that you get a legitimate waterproofing spray or wax for your boots.

 Spray a few coats around your boots for a temporary protection.
 It does flake and crack easily so it’s not exactly a long-term solution.

-After you are done cleaning your outdoor boots and removing the laces, apply 1 tbsp. of Vaseline cream (petroleum jelly) using your fingers, paper towel or soft cotton rag.
+After you are done cleaning your outdoor boots and removing the laces, apply 1 tbsp. of Vaseline cream, petroleum jelly using your fingers, paper towel or soft cotton rag.
 Apply the cream in circular motions.

-- Transmission oil: this will repel water just fine but it certainly not the most elegant waterproofing solutions out there.
-Additionally, your boots may turn red after application so use this method at your own risk.
+This will repel water just fine but it certainly not the most elegant waterproofing solutions out there.
+Your boots may turn red after application, so use this method at your own risk.

 Again, it’s worth repeating that these are simply quick fixes and should only be utilized when you don’t have a readily available waterproofing solution.